Movile/rapiddo-ios-style-guide/MPAY.md

 # Views

-The views on the project follow a very simple structure.
+The views on the project should follow the following structure:

 ### Setup